 Unfortunately, runs get muddy and chickens sometimes poop in nest boxes.
 If there is a small bit of mud or debris on the egg, try to wipe it off with a dry towel.
 If that doesn’t work, wash the egg in warm running water and refrigerate.
-Do not soak eggs in a pail of water, as the dirty water can seep into the pores of the shells contaminating the egg.
-Dirty eggs happen to everyone, but to minimize dirty eggs, collect eggs at least once a day, clean the nest boxes often, and avoid nest box crowding by providing at least one box for every four hens.
+Do not soak eggs in a pail of water.
+The dirty water can seep into the pores of the shells contaminating the egg.
+Dirty eggs happen to everyone.
+To minimize dirty eggs, collect eggs at least once a day, clean the nest boxes often, and avoid nest box crowding by providing at least one box for every four hens.

 Store eggs small side down, with the fat end facing up.
 Inside every egg is an air pocket.
 When you store an egg fat side up, the air pocket will rise to the top where it will have more room.
 You want the air pocket to stay away from the yolk to keep the egg fresh longest.

-Store eggs in cartons or containers with the date collected written on it so you can be sure you are using up the oldest eggs first.
+Store eggs in cartons or containers with the date collected written on them so you can be sure you are using up the oldest eggs first.